NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/StaticBuffer.md

     // Check if blockNum is valid (non zero and less than number of disk blocks)
     // and return E_OUTOFBOUND if not valid.

-    //traverse through the metaInfo array &
+    // traverse through the metaInfo array and
     //	find the buffer number of the buffer to which the block is loaded.

-    //if found return buffer number
+    // if found return buffer number

     // if block not found in buffer return E_BLOCKNOTINBUFFER